 The majority of my products are made from black shungite.
-Black shungite is far more suitable for jewelry and accessories because it can be shaped, tumbled, drilled, and polished into forms (beads, pendants, spheres, pyramids, and so on).
-Black shungite contains 30 to 35 percent carbon, with the remaining 65 to 70 percent being a mixture of a wide variety of different elements.
+Black shungite (type 2) is far more suitable for jewelry and accessories because it can be shaped, tumbled, drilled, and polished into forms (beads, pendants, spheres, pyramids, and so on).
+Black shungite (type 2) contains about 50 to 70 percent carbon, with the remaining 30 to 50 percent being a mixture of a wide variety of different elements.

 Elite (noble) shungite, aka "type 1," is a completely different form.
 Although it's stronger in terms of EMFs, it is very crumbly and friable.
 Therefore, elite is best used in its raw form for making shungite water, or as loose pebbles in a bowl or as a beautiful solid nugget.
 Elite shungite is 90 to 98 percent pure carbon and therefore has the highest concentration of fullerenes - the special molecules that give shungite its unique properties.
 Elite is much more expensive because of its rarity, representing the top 1 percent of all shungite mined.

 In my store, unless a listing specifies "elite shungite," it is black shungite.